Kashmir India

 Mosque

-The Hazratbal Mosque is a beautiful structure of white marble.
-Sheikh Mohammad Abdullah started the construction in 1968.
+Hazratbal Masjid is a beautiful white marble structure.
+Sheikh Mohammad Abdullah started construction in 1968.
 The construction took about eleven years and the mosque was completed in 1979.
 It is the only domed mosque in Srinagar.
+It is widely believed that the mosque contains the hair (bal in Hindi) of the Islamic prophet Hazrat Muhammad.
+Hair is said to have been first brought to Kashmir by Syed Abdullah Madani, a purported descendant of Muhammad who left Medina in 1635 and settled in the southern Indian city of Bijapur.

+After Abdullah's death, his son Syed Hameed succeeded him.
+He gave it to Khwaja Nur-ud-Din Asiya, a wealthy Kashmiri merchant.
 The Mughal emperor Aurangzeb became aware of the hair, sent it to the shrine of Mu'in al-Din Chishti in Ajmer, and imprisoned Eshai in Delhi.
-Nine days later, Aurangzeb had a dream in which Muhammad ordered him to return his hair to Kashmir.
-Aurangzeb then returned the sacred relic to Eshai and allowed him to be taken to Kashmir.
-However, Eshai died while imprisoned.
-The hair had been transported to Kashmir, along with the dead body of Eshai to Inayat Begum, the daughter of Eshai.
-She had established the Hazratbal Shrine.
+Nine days later, Aurangzeb had a dream in which Muhammad instructed him to return his hair to Kashmir.
+Aurangzeb then returned the holy relic to Eshai and allowed him to take it to Kashmir.

 How to go: It is located about 660 meters from Naseem Bagh (garden) towards south.

-Nagin Lake
+Nigeen Lake

 Lake

-Badamwari Garden
+Badamwari Park

 Kathi Darwaza